 Early Origins of the Catone family

 Important Dates for the Catone family

 This web page shows only a small excerpt of our Catone research.
-Another 189 words (14 lines of text) covering the years 1296, 1636 and 1665 are included under the topic Early Catone History in all our PDF Extended History products and printed products wherever possible.
+Another 95 words (7 lines of text) covering the years 1296, 1636, 1665 and 1652 are included under the topic Early Catone History in all our PDF Extended History products and printed products wherever possible.

 Catone Spelling Variations

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Catone were recorded, including Caton, Catton, Cattan, Catten, Caten and others.

 Early Notables of the Catone family (pre 1700)

-Another 16 words (1 lines of text) are included under the topic Early Catone Notables in all our PDF Extended History products and printed products wherever possible.
+Another 53 words (4 lines of text) are included under the topic Early Catone Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Catone family